Skip to content

 Higher booking completion rate

-Front-desk overload and inconsistent routing created avoidable friction until the handoff and scheduling flow was tightened.
+Front-desk overload and inconsistent routing created avoidable friction until the scheduling workflow was rebuilt with clearer Salesforce ownership.

 Support triage operations